 Debbie Chapman – twice a participant in major Bathurst races.
 In 1999, she was tenth in the Bathurst 500, driving a BMW 320i.
 In 2002, she drove a BMW 318i in the Bathurst 24 Hours, but did not finish.
 She raced alongside her husband, Dennis.
 They were recognised for ten years of service to New Zealand motorsport in 2004.
 After that, she has remained active in endurance racing in New Zealand.
 In 2006, she and Dennis were still racing a 318i, and were still competitive.
 Two years later, Debbie was still competing in endurance racing, and was also nominated for the Lupp Award, which goes to a driver involved in historics.

 Alyssa Clapperton – had her debut season of New Zealand V8 Touring Cars in 2015.
 She drove a Holden Commodore for Team Kiwi Racing, partnering Craig Baird, after being chosen from 2000 hopefuls for a TKR Academy race seat.
 As well as NZV8s, she did some guest races in the SsangYong Actyon Ute Racing Series.
 During the 2015-16 season, she raced in BNT NZ Touring Cars, in a Team Kiwi Commodore again.
 Despite missing some races, she was fifth overall, with a best finish of fourth, at Manfeild and Hampton Downs.
 She also made some guest appearances in Aussie Racing Cars, driving for Team New Zealand.
+2017 was a shortened season for her.
+She raced in NZ Touring Cars in a Ford Falcon, and then the Cheapies Under $4000 series in a Toyota.
 She began racing in 2012, in local club races, in a Toyota Starlet.
 In 2013, she competed with her father, Ian, driving a Holden Commodore in endurance races.

 (Image copyright Matthew Hansen)